Athens

 need to know about are the 2,3,4,5,9,11,13 which go from the

-Vas Amalias entrance to the National Gardens to the National
+Vas Amalias entrance of the National Gardens to the National

 Buses